jlacar/aoc-in-kotlin-all/README.md

 I've learned quite a few lessons since I started learning Kotlin by solving AoC puzzles.
 I couldn't have done it without help and inspiration from others though so I want to take a moment to acknowledge the folks who are much smarter and better than me in Kotlin and in programming in general.

 * [Todd Ginsberg](https://github.com/tginsberg) - I saw some posts from Todd on Reddit and the Kotlin programs he writes are generally very clear and elegant.
-* Andrew Pickett - I know Andrew from work.
+* [Andrew Pickett](https://github.com/andrewpickett) - I know Andrew from work.
 He's a beast.
-He does his AoC in Python as far as I can tell but his solutions are still good examples to learn from.
+As far as I can tell, he got all the stars.
+If you don't know what that means, he's solved _ALL_ the puzzles from when Advent of Code started in 2015.
+So it bears saying again, when it comes to AoC, Andrew is a beast.
+He does his solutions in Python as far as I can tell but they are still really good examples to learn from.
-* Stephan van Hulst - A fellow moderator at [CodeRanch](https://coderanch.com), Stephan is a great programmer and always has great takes on problems and how they might be solved in Kotlin or whatever language he's using at the moment.
+* Stephan van Hulst - Stephan is a fellow moderator at [CodeRanch](https://coderanch.com).
+He's a really good programmer.
+He always has good takes on problems and how they might be solved in Kotlin or whatever language he's using at the moment.
 * _(more to follow)_

 ## Acknowledgements